Flyguy86/DoseR/README.md

-#DoseR
+# DoseR
-is a Process controller, in the folling design you'll see it appiled to a hydroponic feeding system & greenhouse enviornment control
+is a Process controller,
+in the folling design you'll see it appiled as a -hydroponic feeding system
+-greenhouse enviornment control

 ## Particle actions
 ###    Call cycles